petermsiegel/f-string-apl/README.md

 session will start up in a narrower window *without* side notes.
 If the user widens the window, the side notes will appear, as in the default
 case: `∆F⍨'help'`.

+### ∆F's Library Parameter Option: 'parms'
+Normally, ∆F £ibrary parameters are established when **∆F** and associated libraries are loaded (*e.g.* via `]load ∆F -t=⎕SE`).
+After editing the parameter file **./.∆F,** you may wish to update the active parameters, while maintaining existing user £ibrary session objects, which would otherwise be lost during a `]load` operation.
+For such an update, use  the **'parms'** option.

+`∆F⍨ 'parms'` reads the user parameter file **./.∆F,** updates the current user parameters, and returns them in alphabetical order, along with their values, as a single character matrix in APL Array Notation character; no current session objects are affected.

 ## Appendix II: Python f‑strings